matthewdau85/APGMS-Final/docs/ops/runbook.md

 ## Post-Incident
 - Record incident in status/README.md with timeline and resolution.
 - File follow-up tasks to improve automation or documentation.
+- Capture command evidence with `pnpm compliance:evidence --tag <incident-id>` and archive the output in `artifacts/compliance/`.

 ## Contact
 - Primary: Platform Ops (ops@apgms.example)